TanakitInt/IOT-LCD-status/README.md

 # IOT-LCD-status
-Display an LCD status on the web.
+IOT project -Get data from Arduino and display on the Web

+(No detail avaliable, yet)
+(Under development)

+XD